no-more-secrets/parsco/README.md

 Below are each of the combinators that you can use to construct higher level parsers.
-For example, let's say that you want to use the `chr` parser to build a parser that parses any two-character string whre both characters are the same (e.g. "==", "aa") and then returns that character on success.
+For example, let's say that you want to use the `chr` parser, which parses a single specific character, to build a parser that parses any two-character string where both characters are the same (e.g. "==", "aa") and then returns that character on success.
 You would do that like
 this:
 ```cpp